microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (JavaScript).md

 	cd BlobImageAnalyis
 	```

 1. Execute the following commands in the console to install the packages used by the function.
-You can ignore any warning messages that are displayed, and note that each command may take a minute or more to run:
+Ignore any warning messages that are displayed, and note that each command may take a minute or more to run:

 	```
 	npm install request